chrisjrn/ubiquitous-tribble/psf-new-code-of-conduct.md

 ### PSF Events

-This Code of Conduct applies to the following people at official Python Software Foundation events:
+This Code of Conduct applies to the following people at events sponsored by the Python Software Foundation:

  * staff
  * Python Software Foundation board members